frensing/cv/index.md

 ## Skills
 Problem solver, Critical thinking
 - quick comprehension and familiarization in new subject domains
-- explain concepts on technical level, but also simplified
+- being able to explain concepts on technical level, but also in simplified terms

 Languages
 - **German** - Native Language